Here are the 9 low cost marketing strategies I consistently see work for established gyms

 Every strong gym business mastermind I’ve run comes back to this principle: design beats chance.

-1. Email Is Still One of the Highest-ROI Channels You Have
+4. Email Is Still the Highest-ROI Channel You Have

 Email isn’t dead.